earchibong/devops_projects/kubenetes_04.md

 ```

-if t    terraform apply` is applied to this current plan it will cause some errors at some point because to connect to the cluster using the kubeconfig, Terraform needs to be able to connect and set the credentials correctly.
+if `terraform apply` is applied to this current plan it will cause some errors at some point because to connect to the cluster using the kubeconfig, Terraform needs to be able to connect and set the credentials correctly.

 <br>